apache/horaedb/CONTRIBUTING.md

 ### Making a PR

 To open a PR you will need to have a Github account.
-Fork the `ceresmeta` repo and work on a branch on your fork.
+Fork the `horaemeta` repo and work on a branch on your fork.
-When you have completed your changes, or you want some incremental feedback make a Pull Request to CeresDB [here](https://github.com/CeresDB/ceresmeta/compare).
+When you have completed your changes, or you want some incremental feedback make a Pull Request to CeresDB [here](https://github.com/CeresDB/horaemeta/compare).

 If you want to discuss some work in progress then please prefix `[WIP]` to the PR title.